esperantomerkato/merkato/README.md

 # Merkato Beta v0.1.0

-Merkato is a cryptocurrency Market Making bot used for the purpose of generating cryptocurrency denominated profit.
+Merkato is a cryptocurrency market making bot used for the purpose of generating cryptocurrency denominated profit.

 PROPRIETARY CODE DO NOT TAKE, USE, REPURPUSE, PUBLISH, without written consent of 15chrjef